cheetahbyte/friendlier-json/README.md

 # Friendlier Json
 ![CodeQL](https://github.com/py-alpha-woelfchen/friendlier-json/workflows/CodeQL/badge.svg)
-Bored of the normal json?
-Fed up with SQL?
-Then Friendlier Json will be exactly the right thing for you!

 #### Why should you use it?
 - It was made with ❤️ !
 - It is comparatively fast ⏩ ! (more about this soon)